Shashamane: History

 Following the end of the Italian invasion in 1941 and Emperor Haile Selassie's return to the throne, he made plans to grant 500 acres of fertile land to black refugees in 1948 in response to racism in the United States.

 Haile Selassie formed the first Ethiopian World Federation (EWF) in Harlem, New York and prepared a series of events to bond with African Americans for the Ethiopian culture before announcing The Land Grants.
 While one of the female members of the EWF was visiting Jamaica she leaked the information about the Land Grant with the people of Jamaica.
 The Land Grants were specifically intended for African Americans in return for intervening in favor of the royal family during the second world war.
 Once information about the possibility of immigration to Ethiopia spread many made plans to immigrate, divisions of the EWF began appearing internationally to take advantage of the Land Grants Haile Selassie left for African Americans.
 The official letter confirming the "Land Grant" of 1948 was submitted to the members and executives of the Ethiopian World Federation in New York City in 1955.

 The first West Indian family and Federation members were James Piper and his wife Helen who arrived that same year as the first Land Grant administrators, returning to make a permanent settlement in 1955 on behalf of the federation.
 Haile Selassie visited Jamaica one time in an effort to get the natives to focus on uplifting their communities before visiting Ethiopia.
-By the time he left, the entire community was certain that Haile Selassie was the second coming of Jesus.
+By the time he left, the Rastafarian community was certain that Haile Selassie was the second coming of Jesus.
 He encouraged them to take care of the land that they had already been given in their own country.
 Haile Selassie left specific instructions with the U.S. and Africa pertaining to the Land Grant.
 African Americans were fed-up, after having fought in two world wars and were still denied land and civil rights in America.
 They had a very hard time trying to stabilize their families, their citizenship, their equal rights all while figuring out their nationality while America was repairing itself for desegregation.
 They were promised that the land would be there when they were tired of fighting for civil rights and equality in the United States.
 Meanwhile, the Rastafarian community in Jamaica was growing and many were planning immigration.